-London attack: 2 remain in custody for questioning
+London attack: Attacker's influences probed

 He appealed for anyone who knew Masood well or was aware of his recent movements to get in touch with authorities.

-Born in Kent, Masood had previous convictions, including some for violent offenses but none for terrorism, police said.
+Born in Kent, Masood had previous convictions, including some for violent offenses, but none for terrorism, police said.
 His most recent conviction was in 2003 for possession of a knife.

-Masood visited Saudi Arabia several times and was an English teacher there periodically between 2005 and 2009, according to a statement from the Saudi Embassy in London published on the state-run Saudi Press Agency.
-He wasn't on the radar of security services, it said.
+The Royal Embassy of Saudi Arabia issued a statement Saturday saying Masood visited Saudi Arabia from November 2005 to November 2006 and from April 2008 to April 2009, when he worked as an English teacher.
+He also obtained a visa and visited Saudi Arabia from March 3 to 8, 2015, the statement said.

 Masood didn't teach in any English-language school in the UK, Britain's Department for Education previously said, citing its records.
 His criminal record would have prevented him for passing the necessary checks to become a qualified teacher.